 At that time, my knowledge regarding the UK (besides history and politics) and living there wasn’t great.
 It was long ago and I was a big fan of Monty Python so I probably thought there’d be a lot of people in bowler hats carrying umbrellas and walking funny…

 Correct me if I’m wrong, but you spent around 8 years in the UK.
-How did you find adapting and did you notice a difference in the working culture?
+How did you find adapting, and did you notice a difference in working culture?

 Exactly, it was 8 years and a few months with PwC in the UK.
 It was Manchester first, then Newcastle, and London for the last 4 years.
 In the beginning, I was involved in PIT compliance for the Magic Circle partners and it was then when I finalised my ATT qualification.

 I always wanted to go back to VAT though and, when the opportunity arose, I went to London for a secondment first and then permanently into PwC’s mid-tier practice.
 My team and I were advising a broad variety of clients, primarily in the areas of real estate, high net worth individuals, and international consumer goods.
 It was quite a ride sometimes, especially with assignments from the International Olympic Committee during the London 2012 games or VAT advice/manuals for some super boat and aircraft owners.